Flexible-length Text Infilling for Discrete Diffusion Models

 Flexible infilling accuracy

-The uniform variant DDOT-U hits 58.4 BLEU-4 with 100% success on One-Billion-Word block infilling and mirrors that reliability on Yelp block spans—performance that helped secure acceptance to EMNLP 2025.
+The uniform variant DDOT-U hits 58.4 BLEU-4 with 100% success on One-Billion-Word block infilling and mirrors that reliability on Yelp block spans, results now published in the EMNLP 2025 proceedings.

 Abstract